da-nrw/DNSCore/DAWeb/doc/contentBroker_administration.md

 	  along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 	*/

-### Administration of DNS (using DA-Web)
+### Administration of DNSCore (using DA-Web)

-Users member of Role ROLE_PSADMIN are able to perform several tasks a normal user can't.
+Users owner of Role ROLE_PSADMIN, ROLE_NODEADMIN are able to perform several tasks a normal user ROLE_CONTRACTOR can't.
 Some of the features being available are listed below.

+The features pop up logging in as owner of (ROLE_PSADMIN, ROLE_NODEADMIN) in the home screen or as additional features visible in the objects view or in qeue list view.

 #### View CB Error Messages